 Risotto is a popular dish in our house.
-It's creamy, it's warming, it involves a bottle of wine to drink while you slowly stir the rice.
-And since it takes on flavors so well, it has endless possibilities for how it's prepared.
-But is there a quicker way to make it that yields that same result, but doesn't involve continuous pouring and stirring?
+It’s creamy, it’s warming, it involves a bottle of wine to drink while you slowly stir the rice.
+And since it takes on flavors so well, it has endless possibilities for how it’s prepared.
+Since traditional way is labor intensive, I found a way to Pressure Cook Risotto and get the same results in much less time

 As far as the technique goes, nearly every traditional risotto recipe will start the same way.
 Cook the onions (and garlic) in butter (or oil) until they’re just translucent and then add the arborio rice so that it becomes lightly toasted.
 You’ll notice the nutty smell coming off the pan.
 And then slowly stir in flavorful stock until the liquid is fully absorbed